Gabriel2409/obsidian_notes/Trie.md

 sr-due: 2023-06-10
 sr-interval: 19
 sr-ease: 230
+reviewed: 2023-07-19
 ---

 #dsa #tree

 ## Definition

-A Trie or Prefix tree is a [[Tree]] data structure designed to find works based on a Prefix.
+A Trie or Prefix tree is a [[Tree]] data structure designed to find words based on a Prefix.
 It can do so in O(1) time.
 More precisely:
 Insert, search and search Prefix can be done in O(1)